-Three key trade-offs are discussed that emerged in evaluating rebuilding strategies along with associated de minimis TAC options.
+Two key trade-offs are now discussed that emerged in evaluating rebuilding strategies along with associated de minimis TAC options.
 The first trade-off is that rebuilding from a closed fishery to a de minimis fishery requires considering the level of spawning biomass (represented as depletion in the analysis) that is acceptable relative to delays in fishing opportunities.
-Fishing sooner and at a more depleted resource state is consistent with rebuilding strategies A & C, while delaying fishing, resulting in a less depleted resource is consistent with rebuilding strategies B & D. Likewise, the second trade-off is that the time to open fishery status must be weighed against depletion at time of fishery opening.
+Fishing sooner and at a more depleted resource state is consistent with rebuilding strategies A & C, while delaying fishing, resulting in a less depleted resource is consistent with rebuilding strategies B & D. Likewise, the second trade-off is that the time to open fishery status must be weighed against depletion when this condition in triggered.
 Evidence for this trade-off can be observed by comparing time to de minimis fishing (Table 3.4; Fig. 3.3) to the corresponding level of resource depletion when de minimis fishing is triggered (Tables 3.5 & 3.6; Figs. 3.4 & 3.5).
 This trade-off reflects the target long-term depletion level that is desirable to maintain a sustainable open fishery.
 Rebuilding strategies A & C offer the shortest times to open fishery status, while rebuilding strategies B & D offer improved levels of red abalone biomass recovery, achieved over longer time horizons.

-Together, these two trade-offs are shaped substantially by choice of SPR reference point and by choice of density reference points.
-Under options A & C, de minimis fishing is permitted when site-specific SPR and density estimates are in proximity to the corresponding reference point (some indicator variance above and below reference points is tolerated).
-Under these same options, A & C, an open fishery is triggered when most (> 75%) of site-specific SPR and density estimates exceed their limit reference points.
-Options B & D exercise some additional caution with respect to the density indicator, requiring 100% of density estimates to be above lower limit density reference point before de minimis fishery starts, and likewise, requiring 100% of density estimates to be above upper target density reference point before an open fishery is triggered.
+It should be noted that the resulting depletion levels associated with triggering a de minimis fishery or an open fishery are a function of the technical specification of the operating model, particularly the initial conditions specified for 2002.
+This means that: if lower (higher) initial levels of abalone depletion were specified, lower (higher) levels of depletion would be associated with triggering a de minimis fishery or an open fishery.
+This sort of complication in interpreting performance outcomes arises from the data-limited nature of the analysis.
+However, the above stated trade-off can also be explored in a relative sense, by reflecting on the design characteristics of management strategies themselves.
+Under options A & C, de minimis fishing is permitted when most site-specific SPR and density estimates reach the corresponding recovery reference point.
+These options provide some tolerance that not all report card sites will meet reference point thresholds at all times.
+Under options A & C, an open fishery is triggered when most (> 75%) of the site-specific SPR and density estimates exceed their limit reference points.
+Because of this allowed tolerance, a de minimis fishery is likely to be implemented sooner.
+Options B & D exercise additional caution with respect to the density indicator, requiring 100% of density estimates to be above lower limit density reference point before de minimis fishery starts, and likewise, requiring 100% of density estimates to be above upper target density reference point before an open fishery is triggered.
+Because options B & D provide more reassurance that the lower limit density reference point has been met, these two strategies will result in longer durations before a de minimis fishery can be implemented.